cFocusWeb/blanchette-website/content/singles/historique.en.md

 ---
-title: History - Master Franchisor
+title: Our Story - Master Franchisor
 description: >-
   The Groupe Blanchette – Master Franchisor is one of the largest franchise broker groups in Québec, offering truly innovative restaurant and entertainment concepts.
 titre: History